 Everyone can learn a language and the Year 7 course is aimed at developing language learning skills in both French and German that will teach the students how to approach learning any new language, in other words, how to be a good language learner.
 They will learn: to listen actively and intelligently, to use their brain and logic to work out meanings and to see connections.
 They will need to learn to memorise in order to build up their knowledge.
 They will need above all to learn to work together as languages are about communicating with and understanding other people.
-The textbook used is STUDIO in French and ZOOM in German.
-This is supplemented by videos, songs, reading and listening materials and the use of ICT and websites.
+Our work is presented using sentence builders and follows the Conti approach to learning.
+This is supplemented by, videos, songs, reading and listening materials and the use of ICT and websites.

 In year 8 the students will continue with both languages equally.
 Through Years 8 and 9 students learn language appropriate for an increasingly wide range of topics and re-use language acquired previously, building their confidence and ability to understand longer texts.
 In Year 8, there is a focus on the different parts of the present tense, on sentence building and increasing independence, including the use of dictionaries.
 Students are introduced to the use of other tenses In Year 9, they further develop their ability to understand, talk, and write about past and future events.
-In years 8 and 9 the more able linguists will be offered the opportunity to take up French as a second language option.